d-darwin/darwin-vue-ui/README.md

 ## In short

 - Components created by [Brad Frost's Atomic Design](https://atomicdesign.bradfrost.com/).
-- Design tokens represented to customize component appearance.
+- Design tokens allows to widely customize component appearance.
+- Reusable logic is extracted into compositions, directives, mixins and utilities.
+- Focus-visible polyfill is used to emulate :focus-visible CSS prop.
-- Build in optional reset style and google fonts support.
+- Build in reset style and google fonts support.
-- Uses focus-visible polyfill to emulate :faocus-visible CSS prop.
+- Customizable components' Vue transitions.
 - Icon set agnostic.

-⚠️ WARNING: Components of the library have to be compiled with sass-loader, so you need to have sass-loader package as a dev dependency.
+⚠️ WARNING: Components of the library have to be compiled with sass-loader, so you need sass-loader package as a dev dependency.

 ## Installation